iSmoothBlog/UFWApp/README.md

 >**Note:** This will swap profiles configured on your system to be replaced with **UFWApp** implementation instead.

 ## Usage
-Once install, you can list all applications then exchange `*` with a selected profile:
+Once installed, proceed to list all applications then exchange `*` with a selected profile:

 ```sh
 sudo ufw app list